bimbomuri/DogBreedClassifier/README.md

 dog_app.ipynb: Jupyter notebook containing the algorithm and process used to create it.

-dog_app.pdf: A copy of dog_app.ipynb in html format.
+dog_app.pdf: A copy of dog_app.ipynb in pdf format.

 Haarcascades folder: Xml file for use with the OpenCv face detector class.